Carl Orff: After World War II

 Orff's final work for the stage, De temporum fine comoedia (Play on the End of Times), had its premiere at the Salzburg Festival on 20 August 1973, performed by Herbert von Karajan and the WDR Symphony Orchestra Cologne and Chorus.
-It is has a large cast and similar scoring to the Greek tragedies with some exceptions, notably clarinetists (all with E-flat clarinets) instead of oboists and the addition of contrabassoon, horns, and tuba.
+It has a large cast and similar scoring to the Greek tragedies with some exceptions, notably clarinetists (all with E-flat clarinets) instead of oboists and the addition of contrabassoon, horns, and tuba.
 Thomas Rösch has called this work "in many respects the summation of [Orff's] entire work."
 There is no evidence Orff considered writing another stage work after De temporum fine comoedia, and in 1979 he told an interviewer he was certain it was the end (Schluß) of his composition.
 In this highly personal work, Orff presented a mystery play, sung in Greek, German, and Latin, in which he summarized his view of the end of time.
 His philosophy draws from many religious traditions, primarily Origen's idea of apocatastasis.
 De temporum fine comoedia also makes numerous references to Orff's previous compositions, notably Die Bernauerin.
 Around the time of the premiere, he said that his works are "as with an onion: one layer follows the others."
 On the same occasion, he said of De temporum fine comoedia: "It is all a dream, only a fantasy.
 Pessimistic, optimistic, as anyone wants."

 Pedagogic works

 In pedagogical circles he is probably best remembered for his Schulwerk ("School Work").
 Originally a set of pieces composed and published for the Güntherschule (which had students ranging from 12 to 22), this title was also used for his books based on radio broadcasts in Bavaria in 1949.
 These pieces are collectively called Musik für Kinder (Music for Children), and also use the term Schulwerk, and were written in collaboration with his former pupil, composer and educator Gunild Keetman (1904–1990), who actually wrote most of the settings and arrangements in the "Musik für Kinder" ("Music for Children") volumes.

 Orff's ideas were developed, together with Gunild Keetman, into a very innovative approach to music education for children, known as the Orff Schulwerk.
-The music is elemental and combines movement, singing, playing, and improvisation.Gassenhauer, Hexeneinmaleins, and Passion, which Orff composed with Keetman, were used as theme music for Terrence Malick's film Badlands (1973).
+The music is elemental and combines movement, singing, playing, and improvisation.

+Gassenhauer, Hexeneinmaleins, and Passion, which Orff composed with Keetman, were used as theme music for Terrence Malick's film Badlands (1973).